 Sessions can also be provided for staff teams, and for parents, as scheduled.

 |Toronto Alliance for the Performing Arts||Theatre Careers||Working in the Performing Arts is a viable career option!
 This presentation and interactive discussion informs students of opportunities available to them within the Toronto-area performing arts industry.
-Various potential career paths are described by theatre professionals, which includes a Q&A. Discussion topics to be covered: Why a career in Theatre?
-What is it like to Live and Work as an Artist?
-Presenters provide stories of first hand, real-world experiences in a performing artist's life: auditions; supplementary jobs; how to get an agent; differences between working on stage and working on film; professional standards and agencies such as unions; resources and tips for getting involved while a student; and, overcoming the stigma of the “starving artist”.|
+Various potential career paths are described by a theatre professional, which includes a Q&A. Discussion topics to be covered: Why a career in Theatre?
+What is it like to Live and Work as an Artist - including a conversation about current pandemic conditions.
+Presenter provides stories of first hand, real-world experiences in a performing artist's life: auditions; supplementary jobs; how to get an agent; differences between working on stage and working on film; professional standards and agencies such as unions; resources and tips for getting involved while a student; and, overcoming the stigma of the “starving artist”.|

 |Toronto Community Benefits Network||Career Opportunities for Youth||Presentation encourages, supports and mentors students in under-represented populations to learn how to progress along the apprenticeship pathway and ultimately gain employment in the construction/trades.
 Students receive labour market information, gain tools and supports to navigate and complete an apprenticeship program, learn about construction projects and employment opportunities and connect with a broader network of trades professionals and mentors.
-Students also learn about specialized pre-apprenticeship and mentorship programs for women in trades, racialized youth, newcomers and indigenous people. |
+Students also learn about specialized pre-apprenticeship and mentorship programs for women in trades, racialized youth, newcomers and Indigenous people. |

-|Toronto Inner-City Rugby Foundation||Rugby Professional Learning and Skills Development||This enhanced physical education program provides rugby training, tournament participation, and curriculum resources to students and teachers.
+|Toronto Inner City Rugby Association Inc||Rugby Professional Learning and Skills Development||This enhanced physical education program provides rugby training, tournament participation, and curriculum resources to students and teachers.
 Accredited and experienced rugby program staff lead workshops to introduce and further enhance rugby skills.
 Rugby activities and games for understanding are based on the physical literacy ABC's of agility, balance, coordination and speed.
 Beginner students are introduced to the sport through a non-contact, safe game called Rookie Rugby.
 Advanced students or those that have a solid understanding of the fundamentals, further develop core rugby skills such as movement, passing and communication and sport specific training.
 Teachers receive curriculum resources that contain 8 modules that provide activities on how to implement the program beyond the workshop.
 Schools that have participated in workshops have the opportunity to attend an international rugby tournament at BMO Field or participate in a flag rugby tournament when available.|